How to Get Drug and Alcohol Treatment When You Don’t Have Insurance

 Don't assume you can't pay for your treatment because you're currently uninsured.
 Always ask a potential facility about any options they have to make your care more affordable.
-It might help you prior to calling to have documentation of your income, such as a recent pay statement.
+It might help to have documentation of your income, such as a recent pay statement, prior to calling.

 Getting a Professional Assessment

-If you don’t know how severe your addiction is or what type of treatment options may be right for you, consider getting a professional Screening, Brief Intervention, and Referral to Treatment (SBIRT) from a state-certified medical professional or credentialed substance abuse treatment professional.
+If you don’t know how severe your addiction is or what type of treatment options may be right for you, talk to a doctor, counselor, or other treatment professional who can evaluate your situation and make appropriate treatment recommendations.
+Consider getting a professional Screening, Brief Intervention, and Referral to Treatment (SBIRT) from a state-certified medical professional or credentialed substance abuse treatment professional.

-The SBIRT is an evidence-based early intervention approach that helps identify, decrease, and prevent problematic substance abuse disorders by providing effective intervention strategies before the need for more extensive treatment arises.
+The SBIRT is an evidence-based early intervention approach that helps identify problematic substance use behaviors and provides effective intervention strategies before the need for more extensive substance use disorder treatment arises.
 The SBIRT begins with an assessment (screening) for risky substance abuse behaviors.
-It is then followed by a brief intervention and referral to treatment or therapy when necessary 5.
+It is then followed by a brief intervention and referral to treatment or therapy when necessary.6

 There are many resources available to help find low-cost or free inpatient drug and alcohol rehab centers.
 These resources typically provide contact information, links to websites, and up-to-date descriptions of the programs and services offered at each facility.
 Other resources and hotlines are available for times of crisis and acute need.